argoz1701/Kube_Shell/README.md

 # Kubernetes Kubectl Shell

 This is a simple shell written in python to run custome kubectl commands.
+This is a project for myself to try and git better at python and is most used for my own specific use case while working with Kubernetes.

 ## How To